Logic-Zou/Sobel_Operation_verilog/README.md

 # Sobel_Operation_verilog
-verilog realization of Sobel operation project file name is 'sobel_new' all source files are in sobel_new.srcs
+verilog realization of Sobel operation/n project file name is 'sobel_new'/n all source files are in sobel_new.srcs/n